thebrowsercompany/swift-webdriver/Readme.md

 Examples of usage of the APIs are in the `Tests\WebDriverTests` folder, including tests for common apps such as Calculator.
 They are written to be callable by XCTest, Apple's testing framework.
 They are organized using `XCTestCase` classes and individual test method names need to start with `test` to be discovered by the testing framework.

-The `setUp()` method of the `XCTestCase` class instantiates the WinAppDriver using `WinAppDriverProcess` and create a testing session, passing it the location of the Windows app to launch as the test target.
+The `setUp()` method of the `XCTestCase` class instantiates the WinAppDriver using `WinAppDriverProcess` and creates a testing session, passing it the location of the Windows app to launch as the test target.
 The target app will be launched and terminated for each test session.

 Implementations of the bindings are in the `Sources` folder. `WebDriver.swift`, `Session.swift`, `Element.swift` implement the corresponding object structs or classes.
 Files with the same names followed by `+requests` implement the actual bindings.

 Each binding consist of a request struct confomring to the `WebDriverRequest` protocol and specializing the request, and of a method of the appropriate object instantiating that struct and passing it to `WebDriver.send<Request>(:)`.
-This allows to encapsulate the specifics of the underlying http requests to that function.
+This encapsulates the specifics of the underlying http requests to that function.

 ## Building and running the project